Johnny Stompanato: Early life

 John Stompanato Jr., was born into an Italian American family in Woodstock, Illinois.
 His father, John Sr., owned a barber shop and his mother, Carmela, was a seamstress.
 Both parents were born in Italy but were married in Brooklyn.
 They had moved to Woodstock in 1916.
 Stompanato was the youngest of four children: he had two older sisters, Grace and Teresa; and an older brother, Carmine.
 Six days after his birth, his mother died of peritonitis.
 Johnny's father soon married a woman named Verena Freitag.

 In 1940, after Stompanato's freshman year at Woodstock High School, his father sent him to Kemper Military School for boys in Boonville, Missouri.
 In 1942, he graduated at the age of 17.
 In 1943, Stompanato joined the U.S. Marines serving with the headquarters and service company, 1st Marine Division.
 He served in the South Pacific theater, in Peleliu and Okinawa, and then served in China.
 Stompanato left the Corps in March 1946, being discharged in China.

 Stompanato met his first wife, Sara Utush, a Turkish woman, while stationed in Tianjin, China.
 They wed in May 1946.
 Utush was a dress designer who had formerly lived in Beijing.
 Stompanato converted to Islam in order to marry her.
 They returned to Woodstock where they had their first son, John Stompanato III, who was born in September 1947.
 Stompanato left his wife and child and moved to Hollywood, California, in 1947.
 His wife was granted a divorce in Illinois on the grounds of desertion in January 1949.
 The next month, Stompanato, described in a news article as a "ceramics manufacturer," married actress Helen Gilbert.
 Three months later, Gilbert announced she would seek to end the marriage, calling it a "mistake."
 They divorced in July 1949.

 Organized crime

 After moving to Los Angeles, Stompanato owned and managed "The Myrtlewood Gift Shop" in Westwood.
 The business sold inexpensive pieces of crude pottery and wood carvings as fine art.
-Through connections to the LA underworld, he became a bodyguard for gangster Mickey Cohen and as well as a organized crime enforcer for his crime family.
+Through connections to the LA underworld, he became a bodyguard for gangster Mickey Cohen and as well as an organized crime enforcer for his crime family.
 Stompanato also established himself within Hollywood society.
-In 1948, Frank Sinatra asked Cohen to tell Stompanato to keep away from Ava Gardner.
-But the mob boss instead told Sinatra to go back to his wife and children, because he never got between men and their "broads."
+In 1948, Frank Sinatra asked Cohen to tell Stompanato to keep away from Ava Gardner, but the mob boss instead told Sinatra to go back to his wife and children, because he never got between men and their "broads."